singh-man/books/designPattern/030_dp_behavioral.md

 Example :

+Steps of an algorithm.
 A parent class, InstantMessage, will likely have all the methods required to handle sending a message.
 However, the actual serialization of the data to send may vary depending on the implementation.
 A video message and a plain text message will require different algorithms in order to serialize the data correctly.
 Subclasses of InstantMessage can provide their own implementation of the serialization method, allowing the parent class to work with them without understanding their implementation details.

-The template method pattern is a behavioral class pattern.
-A behavioral class pattern uses inheritance for distribution of behavior.
-In the template method pattern, a method (the \'template method\') defines the steps of an algorithm.
-The implementation of these steps (ie, methods) can be deferred to subclasses.
-Thus, a particular algorithm is defined in the template method, but the exact steps of this algorithm can be defined in subclasses.
-The template method is implemented in an abstract class.
-The steps (methods) of the algorithm are declared in the abstract class, and the methods whose implementations are to be delegated to subclasses are declared abstract.

-Here is an example of the template method pattern.
 Meal is an abstract class with a template method called doMeal() that defines the steps involved in a meal.
 We declare the method as final so that it can not be overridden.
 The algorithm defined by doMeal() consists of four steps: prepareIngredients(), cook(), eat(), and cleanUp().
 The eat() method is implemented although subclasses can override the implementation.
 The prepareIngredients(), cook(), and cleanUp() methods are are declared abstract so that subclasses need to implement them.

 [Meal.java](http://www.avajava.com/tutorials/design-patterns/template-method-pattern/Meal.java)
 ```java